 As a counsellor, I aim to provide safe and comfortable surroundings for anyone who would like time and space to explore any issues or concerns.
 I hope that through an environment of confidentiality and care we can journey together through different aspects of life.
 The most important part of this therapeutic journey is to establish a relationship of mutual trust and respect.
 This enables a healing process to begin.

 The initial assessment allows the client to discuss pressing issues and understand how the counselling process can work.
 I explain what a person can expect and the difference a non judgemental and accepting atmosphere can make.
 This helps overcome any anxiety about talking to a stranger and to see if you wish to continue.

 Each person works in a different way and I have an adaptable approach, including person centred (focus on emotions surrounding issues), psychodynamic approach (how the past affects the present) or solution focused (action based therapy).
 Usually a combination of these approaches, an integrative approach can be most helpful.
 Sometimes it is helpful to use different media to enrich the counselling journey.
 My strength lies in following the client's needs and how they like to work.
 A focus on Cognitive Behaviour Therapy (CBT) works most effectively within a therapeutic relationship.

-When working with couples, the counselling process enables couples to resolve their own issues, to listen effectively to each other and to compliment each other through understanding their partner's style of processing emotions.
+When working with couples, the counselling process enables couples to resolve their own issues, to listen effectively to each other and to complement each other through understanding their partner's style of processing emotions.
 Emotional Focus Therapy works effectively in over 85% of couples and keeps each partner 'safe' in the present whilst dealing with potentially difficult issues.
 Couples can meet together or separately when facing separation and divorce.

 An area of specialisation is working with people who have experienced trauma or loss in a professional or personal capacity and multiple stress factors which can follow.
 Together we can explore the recurring themes and how we can break the cycle.
 Anxiety and depression often occur following bereavement and loss and the therapeutic journey can ease the journey through the trials of life